3.6.1 Areas of operation

-The procedures established by the operator should ensure that extended range operation is limited to flight plan routes where the approved maximum diversion time to suitable airports can be met under standard conditions in still air.
-Operators shall ensure that:
+The procedures established by the air operator should ensure that extended range operation is limited to flight plan routes where the approved maximum diversion time to suitable airports can be met under standard conditions in still air.
+Air operators shall ensure that:

 - Date modified: